 In keeping with the early philosophy, the 10 acres just south of Southern and 32nd Street was planted with 100 pecan trees, and for over 40 years was nurtured by a retired cattleman by the name of Skeeter Coverdale.
 Ultimately Skeeter determined it was too much work to care for the trees and harvest the 5,000 pounds of nuts each year.
 He wanted to move to Punkin Center where he could buy a trailer, “drink beer, swat flies, and tell lies” — so he did!

 That was the beginning of the Farm as we know it today.
-Wayne Smith, the Farm visionary purchased the property and began to develop his vision that includes a charming mix of gardens, restaurants and markets.
-In 2012, Pat Christofolo purchased The Farm after being involved for many years and continues to shape The Farm.
-Serving the Phoenix metropolitan area, we deliver a truly farm to table experience.
+Wayne Smith, The Farm visionary purchased the property and began to develop a gentler lifestyle that included a charming mix of gardens, artist studios, and markets.

 The Farm’s current owner, Pat Christofolo, has been in the local culinary scene for more than 30 years.
 With her expertise and passion in the sustainable culinary industry, she helped to develop the three current restaurants and two event venues on the property.